dmastrop/c11_AWS3_infra_with_python_wrapper_multiple_boto3_gitlab_pipeline_VPS/README.md

 ```

 These are the added logging portions to the main() function using the helper function.
-This will help at a higher level when we optimize the desired_count relative to RAM VPS usage for hyper-scaling the process number count:
+This will help at a higher level when we optimize the desired_count relative to RAM VPS usage for hyper-scaling the process number count.
+This took several iterations to get to work.
+The problem was that the execution time portion was not getting written
+to disk and was missing in the main() level log.

 ```
 def main():